 - My name is MURRAY RUSSELL ENGLAND.
 My qualifications are BE (Environmental) and NZCE (Civil). - I am the Asset Manager Water Services for the Selwyn District Council ("the Council") and I am authorised to present this statement on its behalf.
 I have been employed by the Council since March 2009 initially holding the position of Stormwater Engineer and since May 2012 the position of Asset Manager Water Services. - 3.
 I have the responsibility of managing Council's 5 waters which include Potable Water, Wastewater, Stormwater, Land Drainage and Water Races. - 4.
-I have read the Infrastructure Report prepared by Paterson Pitts Group October 2020 - 5.
-This evidence considers the plan change request in relation to the water supply, wastewater system, and stormwater network operated by Council which will be impacted by this plan change.
+I have read the Infrastructure Assessment Report prepared by Fraser Thomas October 2022 and the Infrastructure Report prepared by Inovo October 2022. - 5.
+This evidence considers the plan change request in relation to the water supply, wastewater system, stormwater and water race network operated by Council which will be impacted by this plan change.
 I have not specifically addressed relevant submission points that have been made by submitters, as I understand that my comments cover matters raised by the submitters.